 Clean sink with mild brass cleaner and a soft, clean cloth.
 Wipe the entire surface dry with a dry, clean, soft cloth after each use.
 Do not use cleaners which contain acids, harsh chemicals, or abrasives.

 The Copperhaus Collection Square Prep Sink by Whitehaus features a drop-in or undermount installation and a 2" inch center drain.
-The kitchen sinks are available in Copper or Bronze with a choice of hammered or smooth textures.
+The kitchen sinks are available in Copper or Bronze with a choice of hammered textures.
 Regardless of choice, both the Copper and Bronze sinks share a resistance to bacteria that aids in keeping the sink surface germ-free.